amartinrmit/pypadf/README.md

-This is a draft tutorial and can't be garrunteed to work yet.

-### Worked Example (Linux)
+### Individual Script Demonstration (Linux)

 The following steps go into further depth of running each step of the PADF calculation.

 #### Create Output Directories
 To illustrate the pypadf package, we will run the scripts with provided config files in `./demo/configs`.
 These template config files save certain outputs to directories which we will now create.
+From the top level directory, move into the demo folder and create the output directories.

+    cd demo
     mkdir ./output
     mkdir ./output/diff
     mkdir ./output/mask
     mkdir ./output/corr
+    mkdir ./output/dc

 Alternatively, the config files can be edited for an output directory of your choosing.